-Sports medicine experts at the New England Musculoskeletal Institute specialize in the care and treatment of athletic injuries.
+Sports medicine experts at the UConn Musculoskeletal Institute specialize in the care and treatment of athletic injuries.
 From the management of complex joint, muscle and ligament disorders to sprains and strains, our specialists understand the importance of training, conditioning, surgical interventions and non-surgical rehabilitation in the treatment of these conditions.

 Our comprehensive team is dedicated to the prevention of, as well as care of, competitive and recreational athletic injuries.
 This care includes pre-season and pre-participation physicals, coordination of conditioning, training, and rehabilitative programs.
 We provide on-site care at athletic contests and events, with prompt follow-up care and surgical management of musculoskeletal injuries.